 The Center’s broad initiatives include:

-Education and outreach programming for diverse audiences, including law enforcement, customs officers, lawyers, policymakers, and academics involved in cultural property protection and issues—as well as community stakeholders and the general public.
-The Center has built upon earlier Museum training programs with United States officers to help stop the illicit movement of antiquities.
+The PennCHC connects community-based heritage and development to outreach programming for diverse audiences, including international organizations, law enforcement, policymakers, and academics involved in cultural property protection and issues—as well as community stakeholders and the general public.

 Cultural heritage plays an ever more prominent role in the study and interpretation of the past, the ethics and planning of archaeological research, and the role of the museum, now and in the future.